lesleycw/f5xc-lab-101/lab3.rst

    Address: 52.4.72.136

-In this topology we are sending traffic to the AWS EIP that attached to the AppMesh node in the AWS VPC.
+In this topology we are sending traffic to the Azure PIP that attached to the AppMesh node in the Azure vNet.

-We then connect to the AWS resource via it's Private IP address.
+We then connect to the Azure resource via it's Private IP address.

 Try adding the following to the URL "?cat%20/etc/passwd".

 You should see a block page.
-This is similar behavior to what we saw in the previous lab, but in this case the enforcement of the WAF policy is occurring on the AppMesh node that is deployed in the AWS Lab Environment and not in the F5 Distributed Cloud Regional Edge.
+This is similar behavior to what we saw in the previous lab, but in this case the enforcement of the WAF policy is occurring on the AppMesh node that is deployed in the Azure Lab Environment and not in the F5 Distributed Cloud Regional Edge.

 In the next lab we will look at how to customize our WAF policy.

-Video Walkthrough
-^^^^^^^^^^^^^^^^^

-Optional Video you can watch if you get stuck

-.. raw:: html
-   <iframe width="560" height="315" src="https://www.youtube.com/embed/s-BHH0Qayfc?start=400" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>